indiehd/docs/velkart/domain-knowledge/DOMAIN-OBJECTS.md

 - Anybody may create an `Order`.
 - An authenticated `User` may view their own `Orders`, i.e., those whose `customer_id` field equals the `User` ID.
-- Anybody may perform any action on an `Order` if they provide its token (UUID).
+- Anybody may perform any action on an `Order` if they provide its identifier (UUID).
+This identifier is a "pseudo-random" UUID (v4) that is resistant to brute-force attacks and unauthorized tampering, and is generated when the `Order` is created.
-  This token is a "pseudo-random" UUID (v4) that is resistant to brute-force attacks and unauthorized tampering, and is generated when the `Order` is created.
+- An `Order` cannot be deleted.

 ### Payment